Martin Offiah: 1992–95: Wigan

 He was selected to go on the 1992 Great Britain Lions tour of Australia and New Zealand.
 Before the match against the Parramatta Eels, Offiah had a 100-metre race against Eels winger Lee Oudenryn.
-Offiah appeared to slip slightly at the start and Oudenryn won by half a yard, though rumours quickly spread that Offiah had tanked to allow Lions teammates to collect after they had allegedly backed the bookies' outsider Oudenryn to win.
+Offiah appeared to slip slightly at the start and Oudenryn won by half a yard.

 During the 1992–93 season Offiah played on the wing for defending RFL champions Wigan in the 1992 World Club Challenge against the visiting Brisbane Broncos.
-A week before the WCC, Offiah had played on the wing for Great Britain in the World Cup Final against Australia at Wembley in front of an international rugby league record crowd of 73,631 fans.
+A week before the WCC, Offiah had played on the wing for Great Britain in the World Cup final against Australia at Wembley in front of an international rugby league record crowd of 73,631 fans.

-Offiah played in four Challenge Cup wins, five Championship teams, three Regal Trophy wins and one Lancashire County Cup victory.
+Offiah played in four Challenge Cup wins, five Championship teams, three Regal Trophy wins and one Lancashire Cup victory.
 He was twice man of the match winning the Lance Todd Trophy at Wembley.
 His 90-metre solo try in the 1994 Challenge Cup Final win over Leeds is remembered as one of the finest ever seen in a final, but he made a habit of such runs during his career, scoring a similar try just weeks before against Castleford.
 After the 1993–94 season Offiah travelled with defending champions Wigan to Brisbane, playing on the wing in their 1994 World Club Challenge victory over Australian premiers, the Brisbane Broncos.

 In 1995, Offiah's life story, a 30-minute documentary, was produced and directed by Pogus Caesar for Carlton TV UK as part of the Respect series.
-Offiah was selected to play for England in the 1995 World Cup Final on the wing, but Australia won the match and retained the Cup.
+Offiah was selected to play for England in the 1995 World Cup final on the wing, but Australia won the match and retained the cup.

-Offiah jointly holds the record for the most tries scored in a match for the England national rugby league team.
+Offiah jointly holds the record for the most tries scored in a match for England.

-Offiah made a total of 158 appearances for Wigan with another single appearance as a substitute.
-He scored more than a try a game, crossing the line 186 times.
-He also managed a goal and three drop goals, thus scoring a grand total of 749 points for the club.
-He left the club in 1996 to return to the capital to play for London Broncos, but sent an open letter to the Wigan Observer thanking fans and the club for his time there.
+Offiah made 158 appearances for Wigan with another single appearance as a substitute.
+He scored 186 tries, more than a try a game.
+He also managed a goal and three drop goals, scoring a total of 749 points for the club.
+Upon leaving he sent a letter to the Wigan Observer thanking fans and the club for his time there.